krishnanand/takehome/README.md

 1) #### The request body is either missing, or has no content associated with `paragraph`.   ####

-In case of an error, the response payload will contain the following attribute.
+In case of an error, the response payload will have the following characeristics.

 The error response is defined as follows.